TomasMikula/tomasmikula.github.io/_posts/2014-06-11-separation-of-view-and-controller-in-javafx-controls.md

 The Behavior implementation may still extend from `BehaviorBase` where it did before, though this class is not part of the public API either.

+**UPDATE:** I have fleshed out the API also for skins that are not represented by a single node, but need direct access control's child list.
+Here is the [Javadoc for the updated API](http://www.fxmisc.org/richtext/javadoc/org/fxmisc/richtext/util/skin/package-summary.html).

 ### Conclusion

 The outlined extension to the API for skin implementations is rather conservative---it does not present any radical shifts.
 Its main goal is to encourage separation of view and controller aspects.
 It does not address other challenges connected with skin implementations, such as a mechanism to bind key events to actions (which would be the responsibility of the BehaviorBase class).
 On the other hand, it does not close any doors to resolving such challenges.